El Silbo – the secret language of La Gomera

 Are you interested in visiting La Gomera?
 Find your accommodation on booking.com to guarantee your room at your preferred accommodation.
 If you prefer to find an accommodation deal on Agoda then you click on this link.
 For your flight to La Gomera, you can use 12go.co, this website scans all flights to find your best flight deal to La Gomera.
 And for any excursions on La Gomera, you can use Get your Guide.
 Splashpacker receives a small commission on your purchase in any of the links above.

 I receive a small commission on your purchase using the search box above.

 Tip for a great combination of your travels to la Gomera!

-La Gomera is not a big island and you might like to combine it with another Canary Island.
+La Gomera is not a very big island and you might like to combine it with another Canary Island.
 It’s very easy to combine it with Tenerife since it’s only a ferry ride away.
 But why not combine your little green hilly forest island, with a great beach destination?
-It feels like you are traveling to two different continents, but the island of Fuerteventura offers Caribbean style beaches, Hawaii-quality surfing, and much more.
-Check out my article about all great things you can do on Fuerteventura, by clicking on this link.
+It feels like you are travelling to two different continents, but the island of Fuerteventura offers Caribbean-style beaches in combination with Hawaii-quality surfing, and much more.
+Check out my article about all the great things you can do on Fuerteventura, by clicking on this link.

 Tip for your flight to La Gomera or between the Canary Islands

 You can easily fly between La Gomera and Fuerteventura with Binter Canarias or Canary Fly Airlines.
 Use12go.co to check for all available flights.
 They scan all airlines for you to find the most economic flight.
 You can also use this company to find the best deal for your flight from the UK or anywhere in Europe.